 If you did any work as an independent contractor, the employer would send you this form reporting your wages/salary.
 There should not have been any taxes withheld, because you are considered self-employed, and it’s your responsibility to do that on your own.
 The reason for this is because you were not an employee of that company or individual, so they should not have withheld any taxes from you.

-You will receive this form from the federal government in order to claim social security income if you received any SSA income at any time during 2008.
+You will receive this form from the federal government in order to claim social security income if you received any SSA income at any time.

 You will receive these forms from any financial institution where you hold a fund or account that paid taxable dividends or if you had taxable capital gains or losses.